This post covers things to do in the charming Little Venice area of London.

 The walk is beautiful and will take you through Regent’s Park, as well as through London Zoo, giving you a glimpse into some of the animal habitats inside.

-In addition to the beautiful foliage, the canal also features some interesting art.
+In addition to the beautiful foliage, the canal also features some interesting art as well as numerous houseboats.

 Keep your eyes out for eclectic pieces, especially as you venture nearer to Camden.